nicocouz/Bookmarklet/README.md

 ## How to install :

-> On any websites, drag the url in your bookmarklet :
+> On any website, drag the url in your bookmarklets :
 <br>

 <img src="https://nicocouz.github.io/Bookmarklet/img/use1.jpeg" width="40%">